 Table 4-3 also illustrates the ratio of the amount of energy purchased and delivered to the electric system to total energy sales.
 This relationship identifies the level of unaccounted for energy in the Electric System.
-This unaccounted-for energy may include energy that was unmetered, metered inaccurately, stolen, lost, PJM transmission line losses, local system line/transformer losses, etc. The bottom portion of Table 4-3 presents these comparisons for the Electric Division for FY 2016 through FY 2018.
-As shown, the percentage ratio of the unaccounted-for energy to the total energy purchased for FY 2018 was 3.3 percent.
-This is a slight decrease from 3.7 percent in FY 2017.
-In previous Annual Engineering Consultant's Reports, Outdoor Lighting energy was recorded as losses.
-In this report, Outdoor Lighting customer accounts, energy sales, and revenues were recorded as a separate rate class.
-The impact this modification has on this Financial Overview and Assessment is most pronounced on the Table 4-3 Unaccounted for Energy analysis, as losses are shown to have increased from corresponding years in previous reports.
+This unaccounted-for energy may include energy that was unmetered, metered inaccurately, stolen, lost, PJM transmission line losses, local system line/transformer losses, etc. The bottom portion of Table 4-3 presents these comparisons for the Electric Division for FY 2017 through FY 2019.
+As shown, the percentage ratio of the unaccounted-for energy to the total energy purchased for FY 2019 was 4.2 percent.
+This is an increase from 3.3 percent in FY 2018.

-Table 4-4 presents a re-creation of the Electric Division's Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings for the Electric Revenue Fund for FY 2016 through FY 2018.
-Net income decreased in FY 2018 to \$1.5 million from \$11.2 million in FY 2017.
-Increased expenses such as power supply, large increase in retiree health care costs, and distributions to customers are main reasons for the large swing in net income between 2017 and 2018.
-In FY 2018, the Electric Division distributed approximately \$6.3 million to customers through a Power Cost Adjustment Credit to reflect the reduction in power supply costs.
+Table 4-4 presents a re-creation of the Electric Division's Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings for the Electric Revenue Fund for FY 2017 through FY 2019.
+Net income increased in FY 2019 to \$8.7 million from \$1.5 million in FY 2018.
+Slightly higher Net Operating income combined with increased interest earnings, increased investment values, and lower power cost adjustment (PCA) credit distributions to customers are the main reasons for the large swing in net income between FY 2018 and FY 2019.